Sultanow/dt_society/README.md

 ### File upload

-Currently the application supports `.tsv` and `.csv` datasets, which contain a column with country codes.
+Currently the application supports `.tsv` and `.csv` datasets, which may contain a column with country codes.
+Currently the amount of functionality is limited for datasets without country data.

 ### Data filtering